Education

 Some NC school districts closing May 1 due to rally

-At least five North Carolina school districts have canceled classes on May 1 because they said so many of their teachers requested May 1 off.
+As of April 24, at least nine North Carolina school districts have canceled classes on May 1 because they said so many of their teachers and other employees requested May 1 off.
 This includes Wake County neighbors Durham and Chatham counties and Chapel Hill-Carrboro.

-The majority of Wake’s 203 schools use the traditoinal calendar.
+Wake is North Carolina’s largest district.
+The majority of Wake’s 203 schools use the traditional calendar.
 They will not have classes on May 1 because of the teacher workday.

 This story was originally published April 21, 2026 at 8:09 PM.